Are you thankful for your dinosaur’s drumsticks?

-Ever mindful to immerse the world in evolutionary mythology, the Smithsonian.com’s “Dinosaur Tracking” column on Thanksgiving Day zoomed in on your turkey’s genealogy.
+Ever mindful to immerse the world in evolutionary mythology, the Smithsonian.com’s “Dinosaur Tracking” column on Thanksgiving Day a few years ago zoomed in on your turkey’s genealogy.
 While it is good to be aware of the currently popular classification system, it is vital for us to make our children—who are constantly exposed to evolutionary dogma from many directions—understand the implications of calling a bird a dinosaur.

 Man-made classification systems change to reflect current observations and understanding.
 That is good and reasonable.
 But reclassifying birds as dinosaurs reflects not scientific observations but only evolutionary imagination.
 Those pushing to get our children to believe, as columnist Brian Switek writes, “Birds are dinosaurs.
 That’s a fact,” accept this “fact” without genuine support and demand you do the same.
 They believe dinosaurs evolved into birds.
 Their contention is part of a belief system that insists simple life forms evolved through random natural processes from nonliving elements and then over billions of years evolved into progressively more complex living things, including humans.